 Now starts the fun part.
-Using an X-Acto knife with a new #11 blade, I cut every shape in the entire painting.
-Sometimes I do this with the art flat and other times with the canvas on the easel.
+I cut every shape in the entire painting using an X-Acto knife with a new #11 blade.
+Sometimes I do this with the art flat, and other times with the canvas on the easel.
 Whatever is most comfortable for you is fine.
-I take caution here to only cut deep enough to score my acetate, being especially careful to not cut all the way through.
-Then, with a Sharpie pen, I draw “X” marks across the cut lines so that alignment of the pieces is easier later.
+I caution here only to cut deep enough to score my acetate, being especially careful not to cut all the way through.
+Then, with a Sharpie pen, I draw marks across the cut lines, so that alignment of the pieces is easier later.

-At this time I also cut shapes that look like cat’s eyes and I draw a dot at each end of those just to see them easier later.
-These shapes will be popped out and the openings taped over to hold the acetate down along various edges.
+At this time, I also cut shapes that look like cat’s eyes and draw a dot at each end to see them easier later.
+These shapes will be popped out, and the openings taped over to hold the acetate down along various edges.
 Lastly, I add notes on the individual shapes to remind me later what they are.
-Sometimes the notes just reference “up”, “hand”, “torso”, or whatever I think I’ll need to know later.
-What seems obvious now may become a bit confusing as these pieces get popped out and the acetate dismantled and reassembled throughout the course of the painting.
-The notes will be very helpful in identifying the pieces, and aid in accurately repositioning them later.
+Sometimes the notes just reference “p” and “Torso” or whatever I think I’ll need to know later.
+What seems obvious now may become a bit confusing as these pieces get popped out, and the acetate is dismantled and reassembled throughout the painting.
+The notes will be beneficial in identifying the pieces and aid in accurately repositioning them later.

 I typically paint back to front, so I start by removing acetate pieces to expose the background area, leaving our lady covered for now.
-Separate the pieces by gently folding the acetate back against the scores to pop the individual pieces apart.
-If you’ve scored the acetate properly, they will come apart quite easily.
+Separate the parts by gently folding the acetate back against the scores to pop the individual pieces apart.
+They will come apart quite easily if you’ve scored the acetate properly.
 If you encounter resistance, take your knife and carefully re-score the lines as needed.
 Avoid pulling the acetate so as not to distort it.
 The removed acetate pieces get taped to the studio wall for future use.
-To make life a bit easier, I position them in a place like a large puzzle.
-This is a good time to mix some paint.
-This painting is monochromatic; meaning it’ll appear as a one-color painting when finished.
-I mix a selection of colors to get the desired blue I’m looking for, but you could paint it any color you want.
-I wanted a winter-like feeling for this piece, so a dark blue seemed like the obvious choice.
+To make life a bit easier, I position them like a giant puzzle.
+This is an excellent time to mix some paint.
+This painting is monochromatic, meaning it’ll appear as a one-color painting when finished.
+I combine a selection of colors to get the desired blue, but you could paint it any color you want.
+I wanted a winter-like feeling for this piece, so a dark blue seemed the obvious choice.
 The wall surface that our model is leaning against gets painted first.
 (Normally, working back to front, I’d paint the sky area first, but in this case, I’m painting the wall to establish my darkest values).
-My first step is to get some color down, so using an Iwata LPH-50 Spray Gun I lightly build up the value to create an even fill with blue.
-Keep this light as we’ll be adding texture and it’ll be important that it shows through.
+My first step is to get some color down, so I lightly build up the value using an Iwata LPH-50 Spray Gun to create an even fill with blue.
+Keep this light as we’ll be adding texture, and it’ll be important to show through.

-Next, I switch to an Iwata HP-C to add stipple effect – lots and lots of stipple.
+Next, I switch to an Iwata HP-C to add a stipple effect – lots and lots of stipple.
 To do this, remove the nozzle from the front of the airbrush and crank your air pressure up to 50 PSI.
 Spray the background to keep darkening it, but now you’ll get a nice coarse texture instead of the fine spray offered by the spray gun.
 Vary the air pressure, spraying some texture at 30 PSI, 40 PSI, and then 20 PSI until you achieve the desired result.
-This is a good thing to practice on a scrap before approaching your painting.
-With a little practice, you can create shading using the course texture rather nicely.
+This is an excellent thing to practice on a scrap before approaching your painting.
+You can create shading using the course texture rather nicely with a bit of practice.
 Next, I switch to Com-Art Opaque Black and repeat the process, adding shadows under her hand and as needed.
-Then I replace the nozzle on my airbrush and I glaze over everything with my blue again so that my black becomes a blue-black, which looks more interesting than just straight black.
+Then I replace the nozzle on my airbrush and laze over everything with my blue again so that my black becomes a blue-black, which looks more interesting than straight black.

-Allow the background to thoroughly dry (usually overnight), then mask over everything that was previously painted.
-At this point, I’m also going to keep the torso protected as I prepare to paint the area behind her and the wall.
-I’ve used masking tape, masking paper and acetate to do everything here, but you could just as easily use frisket for this.
+Allow the background to thoroughly dry (usually overnight), then mask over everything previously painted—at this point, I will also keep the torso protected as I prepare to paint the area behind her and the wall.
+I’ve used masking tape, masking paper, and acetate to do everything here, but you could just as easily use frisket for this.
 If you’re going to use masking tape, make sure it’s good quality (I only use 3M brand tapes because they’re easy to remove and don’t leave residue behind).
-Notice at this point that I’ve used tape (or frisket) where I want a crisp edge, and acetate masking where I want softer edges.
+Notice at this point that I’ve used tape (or frisket) where I want a crisp edge and acetate masking where I want softer edges.
 Also, the acetate covering the torso has never been removed from the canvas, ensuring an exact edge.
 This background is now ready to paint.

 Be sure to spray lightly here, making sure you don’t blow the lentils around (This blend was sprayed at about 15 PSI, again using the HP-C).
-Remove the lentils and we’re back to the easel.
-My next and final step is to spray over the entire area with a light color; a mixture of Com-Art White mixed with a few drops of my blue color.
+Remove the lentils, and we’re back to the easel.
+My next and final step is to spray over the entire area with a light color, a mixture of Com-Art White mixed with a few drops of my blue paint.
 All I’m trying to do here is ghost back the background and take the edge off the stencil’s shapes.
 Finally, I can now unwrap my canvas.